 Moreover, in the last five years, about 11 foreign students followed their undergraduate and postgraduate studies at JUCAVM.
 Efforts are also going on to open new campus at Hargeisa (outside of Ethiopia) wherein currently 14 students are enrolled as part of internationalization.
 Besides, there are efforts to get JUCAVM programs internationally accredited, for example, the AGRIMBA.

-With respect to collaborations with national organizations, it was reported that JUCAVM has strong collaborations with key institutions including Ministry of Agriculture and Natural Resources, Ministry of Science and Technology (MoST), Ethiopian Institute of Agricultural Research (EIAR), Regional Research Institutes, Environment and Climate Change Commission, Nature and Biodiversity Conservation Union (NABU), Ethiopian Biodiversity Institute (EBI), Agricultural Transformation Agency (ATA), Oromia Agriculture and Natural Resources Bureau, Sasakawa Africa Association, USAID , Ministry of Water, Irrigation and Electricity, Addis Ababa University, Jimma Agricultural Research Center, and others.
+With respect to collaborations with national organizations, it was reported that JUCAVM has strong collaborations with key institutions including Ministry of Agriculture and Natural Resources, Ministry of Science and Technology (MoST), Ethiopian Institute of Agricultural Research (EIAR), Regional Research Institutes, Environment and Climate Change Commission, Nature and Biodiversity Conservation Union (NABU), Ethiopian Biodiversity Institute (EBI), Agricultural Transformation Agency (ATA), Oromia Agriculture and Natural Resources Bureau, Sasakawa Africa Association, USAID , Ministry of Water, Irrigation and Electricity, Addis Ababa University and many other national universities, Jimma Agricultural Research Center, and others.

 Even though the college has been devoting in international engagements, performances of most activities were under reported.
 The current global dynamics, demands JUCAVM to become a global intellectual hub in promoting new discoveries, innovations and applications towards a global impact, particularly in areas of agriculture and veterinary medicine.
-The next strategic plan therefore, should encourages teaching and administration staffs and students to explore linkages and to become a global source for information, expertise and productive collaborations across all sectors of government, non–government and civic societies.
+The next strategic plan therefore, should encourage teaching and administration staffs and students to explore linkages and to become a global source for information, expertise and productive collaborations across all sectors of government, non–government and civic societies.
 Hence, serious considerations should be given to internationalization and institutional collaboration aligned with and contributing to the university level internationalization framework in addition to the existing major pillars.

 3.2.5.
 Transformative Leadership and Governance Performance